 “I do not at all understand the mystery of grace-only that it meets us where we are but does not leave us where it found us. ” Anne Lamott

 It’s been a tougher week than most.
 I am calling on all unseen forces and any help from the universe I can get.
 It takes everything I have to wait it out.
-Patience is not one of my virtues..unless its in the kitchen.
+Patience is not one of my virtues..and at times, not even in the kitchen.
 Creamed corn takes a bit of patience because it must be made with fresh corn on the cob.
 No canned or frozen will do.
 It’s the last of the summer corn here in upstate NY and this is by far the most delicious creamed corn I have ever eaten.
-My husband called it “exquisite.”
+Andy called it “exquisite.”
 What more can be said?
 Hurry up and try it!
 You won’t be disappointed.
 Tanis never does.

 Ingredients: 2 tablespoons butter, 1 onion very finely diced, kernels from 4 ears of corn about 2 cups, 1 teaspoon cumin seeds toasted and ground, 1 jalapeno chile, seeds and veins removed and very finely chopped, 1 cup heavy cream, juice of 1 lime, 1 tablespoon chopped chives, a few cilantro sprigs.